Hyderabad Lok Sabha constituency

-Hyderabad Lok Sabha constituency is one of the 17 Lok Sabha (Lower House of the Parliament) constituencies in Telangana state in southern India.
+Hyderabad Lok Sabha constituency is one of the seventeen (17) Lok Sabha (Lower House of the Parliament) constituencies in Telangana state in southern India.
 Delimitation of Hyderabad Lok Sabha Constituency took place in 2008.
 Apart from Hyderabad constituency, there are four other Lok Sabha constituencies in and around capital city of Hyderabad -Malkajgiri, Secunderabad, Chevella and Medak.
-BJP's Venkaiah Naidu had once contested in Hyderabad constituency in 1996,but he lost to Sultan Salahuddin Owaisi by 73,273 votes.

 Assembly segments

 Hyderabad Lok Sabha constituency has the following Legislative Assembly segments:

 Hyderabad Lok Sabha constituency Delimitation History

 Following Assembly constituencies were included in Hyderabad constituency during delimitation every time.